 CORONAVIRUS (COVID-19) INFORMATION

 If you are experiencing a cough, flu-like symptoms and/or COVID-19 symptoms, please call us before visiting.
-At this time, we are not testing for COVID-19.
 When you call, ask to speak with the health clinic receptionist at your preferred location, and let him or her know that you are experiencing a cough, flu-like symptoms and/or COVID-19 symptoms.
 You will be transferred to a nurse for triage.
-Although we can not test for COVID-19, our provider care teams will call you and check in on you if you p[rovide your name and number.
 By taking this step, you help keep our health care personnel and clients within our facilities from getting infected or exposed.

 Latest CDC and ISDH guidance